How to take "likeable" photos that inspire conservation

 Any tips for photographing wildlife?

 NEO: When you are photographing wildlife, pay attention to the animal’s behaviour and attitude.
-You may be able to get closer to it, or you may need to step away, depending on the animal’s behavior, but always remain within a safe and respectful distance.
+You may be able to get closer to it, or you may need to step away, depending on the animal’s behaviour, but always remain within a safe and respectful distance.
 You’ll have a better experience when you pay attention to the animal's needs.

 What tips do you have for social media use in general?